 This research centered on vitamin D’s ability to disrupt cancer cell signalling.
 Simply cancer cell’s ability to communicate within itself and its surroundings to alter its environment to make itself more comfortable and more deadly.
 The researchers found that vitamin D supplementation worked well with many chemotherapy drugs in disrupting cancer cell communications which lead to cancer cell death.

 While research supports that vitamin D works better with other treatments, other research suggests that many factors are in play that would diminish the impact of vitamin D on cancer.

-In the Nature Partner Journals Precision Oncology, (3) researchers discussed the many factors that would enhance or limit vitamin D supplementation’s ability to fight cancer.
+In July 2018, in the Nature Partner Journals Precision Oncology, (3) researchers discussed the many factors that would enhance or limit vitamin D supplementation’s ability to fight cancer.

 If you would like to explore more information, please contact our office so we can start a conversation with you.

 Research on the Impact of Testosterone Supplementation on Prostate Cancer

 Should Prostate Cancer be Treated Aggressively?